UdayGajul/Mini-Projects/README.md

 ## 📂 Projects

+### 🖼️ Add Watermakr to Images
+A simple GUI to add custom text watermarks with font choice, size, position, RGB color, live preview and save.

 ### 💰 Automated Price Tracker
 Tracks product prices online and sends an email notification when the price drops below your desired threshold.